Home / Blog / Best Practices for Managing Multi-Cloud Environments

-Cloud strategies enable remote work, collaboration, and innovation.
-As with any technology strategy, no one-size-fits-all solution exists, leading many organizations to establish multi-cloud environments that support their business goals.
+Cloud strategies enable collaboration, innovation, and remote work.
+As with any technology strategy, no one-size-fits-all solution exists.
+This leads many organizations to establish multi-cloud environments in support of their business goals.
+In fact, it’s been reported that 80% of enterprises have a multi-cloud strategy.
 Understanding and establishing best practices for managing multi-cloud environments enables organizations to enhance security while still achieving desired cost savings and efficiency gains.

 What is a Multi-cloud Strategy?